Douglas College > Student Services > Essential Resources > U-Pass BC on Compass Card > U-Pass Frequently Asked Questions

 NOTE: To get your Compass Card, you must have a current student ID card.
 Your student ID card is issued only if you have paid your fees in full.
 You can then load your U-Pass BC onto your Compass Card.

 All students registered in a minimum of three credits and who are paying student union fees are required to participate in the program (regardless of whether you live in or outside of Metro Vancouver).

 EFFECTIVE FALL 2017: Students taking Math and English upgrading courses (MATU/ENGU) will be required to participate in the program if they are paying student union fees and they have 12 hours of instructional class time per week or more.

 No. Students who are not eligible (e.g., Continuing Education students) will not be able to opt in to the U-Pass BC program.

 No. All eligible students are required to participate.
 Exemptions will be granted if you hold a transit pass that is valid for the duration of the U-Pass BC term.

 You may also be exempt if you have a documented physical or psychological condition that prevents you from using public transit, or if you have already purchased a U-Pass BC from another post-secondary institution.

 If you fall into one of these categories, you will need to complete an exemption form.
 Email email@example.com for details or call 604 527 5770.

-NOTE: The exemption deadline for the Summer semester is May 22, 2018.
-The deadline for the Winter Semester has passed.
+NOTE: The exemption deadline for the Fall 2018 semester is September 17, 2018.
+The deadline for the Summer Semester has passed.
 Forms submitted past the deadline will not be processed.
 (Important: do not request your U-Pass BC on Compass Card if you are submitting a request for exemption.)